John Rutherford (Florida politician): Effort to overturn 2020 election result

-Rutherford initially refused to accept the results of the 2020 presidential election, in which Trump lost to Joe Biden.
+Rutherford refused to accept the results of the 2020 presidential election, in which Trump lost to Joe Biden.
 He echoed Trump's false claims of election fraud and suggested that Republican-controlled state legislatures in swing states Biden won could hold a "decertification vote" that would lead to the U.S. House selecting the next president, though he acknowledged that this was unlikely to succeed.
 On January 7, 2021, after the Capitol was attacked by a pro-Trump mob in an attempted insurrection, Rutherford was one of 138 House Republicans who voted not to count the electoral votes from Arizona and Pennsylvania, despite a number of audits and recounts confirming the election outcome in those states.

 In December 2020, Rutherford was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the U.S. Supreme Court that sought to overturn the election results.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 After Trump was impeached for his role in inciting a pro-Trump mob to storm the Capitol over false claims of election fraud, Rutherford condemned Representative Liz Cheney for voting to impeach Trump, accusing her of not being a "team player."

 Immigration

 In 2018, Rutherford defended the Trump administration policy of separating parents and children at the U.S.-Mexico border, and opposed legislation that would end the practice.
 After coming under pressure, Trump reversed his policy, a move Rutherford welcomed.

 In 2017, Rutherford introduced legislation to create a path to citizenship for holders of E-2 Treaty Investor Visas, a special visa for business owners.
-In 2019, he voted against legislation to establish a path to citizenship for undocumented immigrants who came to the United States as children.